4th of July Fireworks at Magic Island and Ala Moana: Family Logistics, Best Viewing Spots, What to Pack

 Teens

 Teens often want to walk around with friends rather than sit on the blanket.
-Set a meeting point and a time (the lifeguard tower at Magic Island is the easiest one to find), give them ear muffs and a glow stick, and let them have their own version of the night.
+Set a meeting point and a time (the lifeguard tower at Magic Island is the easiest), give them ear muffs and a glow stick, and let them have their own version of the night.

 Where to Eat Nearby

-If you do not want to pack dinner, Whole Foods Queen at Ward Village has hot bar dinners to-go - grab plates by 4:30 p.m. before the rush.
+If you do not want to pack dinner, Whole Foods Queen at Ward Village has hot bar dinners to-go.
+Grab plates by 4:30 p.m. before the rush.
 South Shore Market across the street has Highway Inn (Hawaiian plate lunch), Piggy Smalls (banh mi), and other quick options.
-Foodland Farms Ala Moana at the shopping center has the best poke counter on the island and is open late.
+Foodland Farms Ala Moana at the shopping center is open late.
+Their poke is solid - and yes, I'll repeat it for the room: Foodland Pupukea is the better Foodland poke, but Pupukea is a 45-minute drive on a regular day, never mind a fireworks night.

 Getting Out